 Phonics Method:

-Phonics is a structured step by step way of learning how to read.
+Phonics approach is a structured step by step way of learning how to read.
 It may take time for kids to adopt this method but once they do reading becomes so much easier.
 They recognize groups of letters and their sounds and then are able to read bigger words by splitting the word into parts, thus improving on their pronunciation and word recognition.
 Another advantage to this method is that children learn how to write and spell words at the same time.
 The disadvantage to this method is that children may not fully understand the meaning of words and text and end up finding reading to be boring.

 Whole Language Method:

 Children are taught through printed material and pictures.
 They then memorize words and practice writing these words while simultaneously using pictures to learn what these words mean.
 For example a teacher will read a short story and pick out keys words in that story.
 Those words are then taught to them through pictures.
 They learn how to spell, read and write these words as a whole.
-The advantage of this is that children learn how to write at an early age.
+The advantage of whole language approach is that children learn how to write at an early age.
 The disadvantage of this method is that children are not able to decode words that are not familiar to them and end up playing the guessing game.
 This leads to inaccurate reading and they are then unable to understand what they read.

 Which of the two?